-You read that right.
-10% plus back (indeed, it’s theoretically unlimited) – at a warehouse club!
-This deal is so good, as a matter of fact, that I’ve switched much of my shopping to Sam’s, from Costco and other stores.
+Actually, it’s 10% plus back (indeed, it’s theoretically unlimited) – at Sam’s Club!
+This deal is so good, as a matter of fact, that I’ve switched much of my shopping to Sam’s, from other warehouse clubs.
 A lot of stuff at Sam’s is cheaper, they ship pretty quickly when you shop online, plus I’m getting over 10% back.

 Here’s how you, too, can get in on this sweet deal.